Whirlwind (pinball): Gameplay

 The objective in Whirlwind is to move the storm using the compass targets to light ball locks for multiball.
 In multiball, a progressive jackpot can be scored by making left ramp shots from the upper right flipper.
 This jackpot feature is called "million plus".

-Alternatively, players can work towards the "Wizard Mode" by lighting and collecting all of the seven "Super Cellar Door" values.
-These seven awards are shown as lit inserts underneath the score display on the backbox.
+Alternatively, players can light and collect a series of seven "Super Cellar Door" values; these awards are shown as lit inserts underneath the score display on the backbox.

-There's a limit of five free balls per player; it's turned off on mega-door display if this happens; a mystery award is collected otherwise.
+The game is the first to include "Grand Champion" for the all time highest scorer on a particular pinball machine, and not subject to normal automatic resets of high-scores.

 Reception

 The May 1990 issue of Play Meter predicted that the game would be a major hit that summer, and awarded it 4/4.

+Pinball Trader found it to be "a highly entertaining game with great novelty appeal", rating it at 7/10.

 Digital versions

 The table appeared in Pinball Hall of Fame: The Williams Collection.
 Whirlwind was released as a licensed Williams table in The Pinball Arcade for several platforms in 2013, but was delisted with the loss of the Williams license on June 30, 2018.

-After acquiring the WMS license, Zen Studios released a digital version of the table with optional additional animations and updated physics for Pinball FX on June 8, 2023.
+After acquiring the WMS license, Zen Studios released a digital version of the table with optional additional animations for Pinball FX on June 8, 2023.

 Whirlwind: Total Chaos

 A "2.0" upgrade kit was released by Pedretti Gaming in 2023; this requires an original Whirlwind game to install it on.
 This is the second upgrade kit manufactured by Pedretti, after FunHouse Rudy’s Nightmare.
-The upgrade kit includes new speakers, a LCD display panel with new color animations, and new circuit boards to run the game.
+The upgrade kit includes new speakers, a LCD panel with new color animations, and new circuit boards to run the game.
 Inside the cabinet are two artblades and a section at the back of the playfield with new designed by the artist for this upgrade, Morti Morti, who also designed the backglass.

 The rules for this version were written by Janos Kiss, and new voice work is performed by Marc Silk.

 At the start of a game the player can select the original rules, or the Total Chaos rules.
 With these rules after collecting the seven super cellar door awards a mini-wizard mode can be played, and there is another mini-wizard mode after playing all the new main modes introduced with this upgrade.
 There is also a final wizard mode.